McSinyx/spider-venom/man/thanhnien.rst

 The download function will download the image from ``src`` and the caption from ``alt``.
-Each image and its caption is list on in folder and named ``image``, ``caption`` respectively inside a folder named by the name of the website
+Each image and its caption is list on in folder and named ``image``, ``caption`` respectively inside a folder named by the name of the website.